dustinmarshall/DocGPT/README.md

 This repository contains the source code for a chatbot application built using OpenAI's Completions and Embedding APIs, as well as a dataset of 257k doctor-patient dialogs.

 # Description
 DocGPT is currently only a prototype.
 The truth value of it's responses still needs to be thoroughly validated.
-The project was concieved of as a potential intervention to be piloted and evaluated for the final project of a graduate course on Big Data and Development taught at UChicago in winter of 2023.
+The project was concieved of as a potential intervention to be piloted and evaluated for the final project of a graduate course on Big Data and Development taught at UChicago in Winter 2023.

 # Installation
 To replicate this chatbot application, follow these steps (requires a Kaggle account for access to the dataset, a Pinecone account for storing the embeddings, and a Heroku account account for hosting the application):